-Oregon Sources of Financial Aid Oregon Opportunity Grants
+Oregon Sources of Financial Aid

+Oregon Opportunity Grants

 The Oregon Opportunity Grant is administered by the Office of Student Access and Completion (formerly known as Oregon Student Access Commission).
-Oregon residents filing a FAFSA are automatically considered if the student lists an eligible Oregon college and meets the OSAC eligibility criteria, including filing the FAFSA early to meet deadlines.
+Oregon residents filing a FAFSA are automatically considered if the student lists an eligible Oregon college and meets the OSAC eligibility criteria.
+Oregon students not eligible to file a FAFSA can complete the Oregon Student Aid Application (ORSAA).
+The fee is waived for Oregon applicants only if they select a school with an ORSAA prefix.
 Visit oregonstudentaid.gov for more information.